Open Burn Permit Information

 How to Maintain a Safe & Legal Open Burn

-A permit is required for each small recreational fire in the Borough of Franklin Park, they must also occur under adult supervision and in strict compliance with the Borough's Open Burn Ordinance (PDF).
+Fires requiring an Open Burn Permit must also occur under adult supervision and in strict compliance with the Borough’s Open Burn Ordinance.
 Before a burn permit can be issued, the location intended for the open burn must be inspected.
-This inspection is free, and is only necessary once a year prior to issuing your first burn permit of the year.
+This inspection is free, and is only necessary once prior to issuing your burn permit.
 You should request the inspection at least 1 week prior to the date you wish to have your first open burn.
-Click here to complete the form to request an open burn permit inspection
+Click here to complete the form to request an open burn permit inspection .
+Alternatively you may call the Inspection Scheduling line at 412-364-4115, ext.
+314 and leave your name, phone number, address, and describe how you identified the location in which you intend to burn.
+You may also request a day and "AM" (9 to 11)or "PM" (1-4) inspection window.
+If someone must be present to provide access to the property for the inspection, we will make reasonable effort to accommodate your request.

 The Open Burning Ordinance includes the following:

-- Permitted Locations for Open Fires: Fire pits, rings, and all other receptacles must be at least 25 feet from the nearest house, structure, property line, utility, tree or other combustible material.
+- Permitted Locations for Open Fires: Fires must be at least 25 feet from the nearest house, structure, property line, utility, tree or other combustible material.

 - Exceptions: While in use, grills, barbecues and fireplaces used strictly for cooking may be no less than 5 feet from a house, property line, etc., (unless otherwise approved by the Fire Official).
 Note: no Permit is required for portable grills!